ogri-la/strongbox/README.md

 ## Other addon managers

-**NEW!
-A more convenient version here: https://ogri-la.github.io/wow-addon-managers/**
+**A more interactive version here: https://ogri-la.github.io/wow-addon-managers/**

 An addon manager is 'maintained' if it has seen an update in 12 months.